LW2904/fastify/docs/Server.md

 <a name="versioning"></a>
 ### `versioning`

-By default you can version your routes with [semver versioning](https://github.com/fastify/fastify/blob/master/docs/Routes.md#version), which is provided by `find-my-way`.
-There is still an option to provide custom versioning strategy.
+By default, you can version your routes with [semver versioning](https://github.com/fastify/fastify/blob/master/docs/Routes.md#version), which is provided by `find-my-way`.
+There is still an option to provide a custom versioning strategy.
 You can find more information in the [find-my-way](https://github.com/delvedor/find-my-way#versioned-routes) documentation.

 ```js
 const versioning = {